voropali1/KarateClub/README.md

 # Karate Club

-Tento projekt používá Java Spring Boot pro vývoj backendové části.
-Níže jsou uvedeny hlavní rysy a technologie, které náš projekt zahrnuje:
+This project uses Java Spring Boot for the development of the backend.
+Below are the main features and technologies that my project includes:

-## Hlavní rysy
+## Main Features

-- **Java Spring Boot**: Používáme Spring Boot pro rychlý a efektivní vývoj backendové části.
+- **Java Spring Boot**: We use Spring Boot for rapid and efficient backend development.
-- **Docker**: Projekt je kontejnerizován pomocí Dockeru, což usnadňuje nasazení a správu závislostí.
+- **Docker**: The project is containerized using Docker, which simplifies deployment and dependency management.
-- **REST technologie**: Naše API je navrženo v souladu s REST principy.
+- **REST technologies**: Our API is designed according to REST principles.
-- **Cache s Hazelcast: Využíváme technologii Hazelcast pro cacheování dat, což zvyšuje výkon a optimalizuje odezvu aplikace.**.
+- **Hazelcast Cache**: We use Hazelcast technology for data caching, which improves performance and optimizes the application's response time.
-- **Design Patterny**: Více informací níže
+- **Design Patterns**: More details below.
-- **Architektura MVC**: Projekt je strukturován podle architektury Model-View-Controller (MVC).

-## Nepoužíváme

-- **Elasticsearch**
-- **Princip messaging**
-- **Interceptors**

-## Stav frontendu

-Frontendová část projektu momentálně není k dispozici.(vice informaci v Teams)
+- **MVC Architecture**: The project is structured using the Model-View-Controller (MVC) architecture.

-## Design patterny
+## Design Patterns

-V projektu jsou implementovány následující design patterny:
+The following design patterns are implemented in the project:

 - **DAO (Data Access Object)**
-- **DTO (Data Transfer Object)**: Používáme v třídě `Member` pro přenos dat.
+- **DTO (Data Transfer Object)**: We use this in the `Member` class for data transfer.
-- **Builder**: Implementován v třídě `TournamentResult` pro vytváření instancí s více volitelnými parametry.
-- **Strategy**: Používáme v třídě `NotificationStrategy` pro definování různých notifikačních strategií.
+- **Builder**: Implemented in the `TournamentResult` class for creating instances with multiple optional parameters.
+- **Strategy**: We use this in the `NotificationStrategy` class to define different notification strategies.

-## Jak začít
+## Getting Started

-1. Klonujte tento repozitář do svého lokálního prostředí.
-2. Ujistěte se, že máte nainstalovaný Docker.
-3. Zapustěte projekt podle instrukcí pro spuštění projektu s pomocí Dockeru.
+1. Clone this repository to your local environment.
+2. Make sure you have Docker installed.
+3. Start the project by following the instructions for running the project using Docker.

-## Kontakt
+## Contact

-Pro více informací nebo dotazy, prosím kontaktujte Alinu Voropaevu nebo Annu Luzan na emailu [voropali@fel.cvut.cz].

-Doufáme, že vám náš projekt bude užitečný!
+For more information or inquiries, please contact Alina Voropaeva via email at [voropali@fel.cvut.cz].

+I hope my project will be useful to you!